-AIC is available to the families of students who do not have reasonable daily access to an appropriate state school This section details the isolation condition which must be met by the student in order to be eligible for AIC.
-Unless otherwise indicated, all distances in Part 4 are calculated by reference to generally accepted travel routes.
-Accepted routes are those approved by such bodies as a school transport authority, local/national road authority, shire council or bus contractors.
+AIC Scheme allowances may be available to the families of students who do not have reasonable daily access to an Appropriate state school.
+This section details the isolation condition which must be met by the student in order to be eligible for the AIC Scheme.

-- 4.1.1 Reasonable daily access - 4.1.2 Nearest appropriate state school - 4.1.3 Nearest appropriate state school several schools within 56 kilometres - 4.1.4 Nearest appropriate state school tertiary student - 4.1.5 Nearest appropriate state school principal family home near border - 4.1.6 Limited programme school
+- 4.1.1 Reasonable daily access - 4.1.2 Nearest Appropriate state school - 4.1.3 Nearest Appropriate state school several schools within 56 kilometres - 4.1.4 Nearest Appropriate state school tertiary student - 4.1.5 Nearest Appropriate state school Principal family home near border - 4.1.6 Limited programme school